Natan Levy: Ultimate Fighting Championship

 Following his victory over Santana, Levy signed a contract with the Ultimate Fighting Championship.
 Initially fighting in the featherweight division, he moved up a weight class and began his UFC journey in the lightweight division.
 He made his debut for the organization in a fight against Rafa García at UFC Fight Night 198 on 20 November 2021 but lost the bout via unanimous decision.

 After his loss to García, Levy rebounded with a win over Mike Breeden at UFC Vegas 53 via unanimous decision on 30 April 2022.
 He then faced Genaro Valdéz on 3 December 2022, at UFC on ESPN 42 and defeated him by unanimous decision after three rounds.

 He was scheduled to face Pete Rodriguez on 29 April 2023 at UFC Vegas 72, and then on 13 May at UFC on ABC 4 but his opponent withdrew twice.

 Levy was scheduled to face Alex Reyes on September 16, 2023, at UFC Fight Night 227.
 However, he withdrew from the fight after failing to pass pre-fight medical tests, and he was replaced by Charlie Campbell.

 Levy faced Mike Davis on March 16, 2024, at UFC Fight Night 239.
 At the weigh-in, Levy weighed 156.5 pounds, half a pound over the lightweight non-title fight limit.
 The bout proceeded at catchweight and Levy was fined 20% of his purse which went to his opponent Davis.
 Levy lost the bout as a result of an arm-triangle submission in the second round.

 On February 28, 2025, it was reported that Levy was removed from the UFC roster.

 Ultimate Self-Defense Championship

 Natan Levy won the Ultimate Self-Defense Championship Season 2 on October 13, 2024, securing the Ultimate Self-Defense belt.
-He competed against six participants, but his toughest challenge came from Craig Hunter (a truck driver with minimal martial arts experience), who ultimately claimed second place.
-He will also take part in season 3, beginning November 2nd, 2025.
+He competed amongst six participants, but his toughest challenge came from Craig Hunter (a truck driver with minimal martial arts experience), who ultimately claimed second place.
+He returned to successfully defend his title in Season 3, beating the martial arts YouTuber and sumotori Sensei Seth to claim first place on 21 December 2025.